SK1Y101/sk1y101.github.io/_posts/2023-05-01-may-sprint.md

 Departure East Croydon – 15:23<br>Arrival Chichester – 16:37

 Yet another example of trains I didn't think were important enough for a photo.

-# Rating

-Trains: An excellent set, probably the best in a journey so far

-Stations: I'm so glad I went via Paris this time.
-The stations are so much nicer (sorry Belgium!)

-Destination: We love Prague